-- A "single criminal episode" is defined as "all conduct which is closely related in time and is incident to an attempt or an accomplishment of a single criminal objective."
+- accomplishment of a single criminal objective."
 Utah Code § 76-1-401. - Prior Class A misdemeanor adjudications should not be rounded up.
 For example, less than 3 Class A misdemeanors = 0 felonies, 3 to 5 misdemeanors = 1 felony, and 6 to 8 Class A misdemeanors = 2 felonies. - Only those cases that resulted in a finding of delinquency should count.
 In other words, some adjudication of guilt in the juvenile system must be found before points are allotted here.
 Care must be exercised since not every entry on a juvenile record represents an adjudication.